yangshun/tech-interview-handbook/apps/website/contents/algorithms/math.md

 - Check for and handle overflow/underflow if you are using a typed language like Java and C++.
 At the very least, mention that overflow/underflow is possible and ask whether you need to handle it.
 - Consider negative numbers and floating point numbers.
 This may sound obvious, but under interview pressure, many obvious cases go unnoticed.

+## Corner cases

+- Division by 0
+- Multiplication by 1
+- Negative numbers
+- Floats

 ## Common formulas

 |  | Formula |